-Before I started collecting vintage jazz LPs, my collection consisted entirely of records with origins dating back no further than the late ‘60s.
-Little did I know there was a time when all vinyl LPs were at risk of permanent damage caused by improper use of playback equipment in the 1950s and early 1960s.
-This inconvenient truth became apparent after only a few purchases as a novice collector of vintage jazz records.
-This first batch of LPs were not in the greatest shape visually, but pops and ticks weren’t the real issue.
-All the records had this fuzzy sound to them that I had never heard before.
+For years my collection consisted entirely of records with origins dating back no further than the late ‘60s.
+But after numerous purchases as a novice collector of vintage jazz records, I noticed a new type of noise.
+These LPs were not in the greatest shape visually, but pops and ticks weren’t the real issue.
+Most of the records had this fuzzy sound to them that I had never heard before.
 I didn’t understand what I was hearing, so I began looking for an explanation.

 What causes groove wear?

 If an unworn stylus follows a groove properly, instances of wear should be extremely low.
 Problems arise when records are played with worn styli and when the stylus fails to track the groove properly, a phenomenon called mistracking.
 Mistracking is generally promoted by a combination of very high (or low) tracking forces and low lateral compliance.
 It is also more likely to occur during passages where the groove has extreme modulations, including any combination of dynamic peaks, upper-midrange frequencies, and envelopes with fast attack times (for jazz, brass and pianos especially).
 Mistracking is also common at the innermost part of each side where the modulations are packed together tighter than at the outer edge (for more information on inner groove distortion, also know as “the pinching effect”, see this helpful Hydrogen Audio thread).
 Over time, a setup that mistracks consistently will wear a groove to the point of audible distortion.